 Golden Rules for business at Alert Level 3

-- If your business requires close physical contact it can’t operate.
+- If your business requires close physical contact, it cannot operate.

-- We recommend staff work from home if they can.
+- We recommend people work from home if they can.

-- Businesses need to display a QR code and have an alternative contact tracing system.
+- You legally must display a QR code and have an alternative contact tracing system.
 We recommend you make sure that people either scan in or provide their contact details.

-- Customers cannot come onto your premises — unless you’re a supermarket, dairy, petrol station, pharmacy or permitted health service.
+- Customers cannot come onto your premises — unless you are a supermarket, dairy, butcher, fishmonger, greengrocer, petrol station, pharmacy or a health service.

 - Your business legally must be contactless.
 Your customers can pay online, over the phone or in a contactless way.
 Delivery or pick-up legally must also be contactless.

-- Staff legally must remain a minimum of 1 metre apart at all times where practical.
-We recommend other measures, such as PPE including face coverings, be used where appropriate.
+- Workers legally must remain a minimum of 1 metre apart at all times where practical.
+We also recommend workers wear a face covering, and use personal protective equipment (PPE) if needed.

-- Different advice applies to essential healthcare workers, border agencies, courts and tribunal staff, first responders and corrections staff.
+- There are different rules for essential healthcare workers, border agencies, courts and tribunal staff, first responders and corrections staff.
 You can get further advice from the Ministry of Health (external link).